Statistical Methods in Public Health I

 - Use statistical reasoning to formulate public health questions in quantitative terms within the scientific method

 - Select quantitative data collection methods and variables appropriate for a given public health context

 - Design and interpret graphical and tabular displays of statistical information, including stem and leaf plots, box plots, Q-Q plots and frequency tables.

-- Distinguish probability models (binomial, Poisson, and Gaussian) for describing trends and random variation in public health data.
+- Distinguish and use appropriate probability models (binomial, Poisson, and Gaussian) to describe trends and random variation in public health data.

 - Employ statistical methods for inference, including tests and confidence intervals, to draw public health inferences from data.

-- Use the Stata statistical analysis package to construct tables and graphs and perform statistical methods for inference.
+- Analyze quantitative data using either the Stata statistical analysis package or R package to construct tables and graphs and perform statistical methods for inference.

 - Methods of Assessment:

 - 70% Exam(s)